MaastrichtUniversity/handsontable/README.md

 * Enable the module on the Administration -> Module page.

 Alternatively, you can download directly from the source repository.
-You need to use [bower](http://bower.io/) to get all Javascript dependencies.
+You need to use [yarn](https://yarnpkg.com/lang/en/) to get all Javascript dependencies.
 Like this:

  ```
  cd sites/all/modules/contrib
  git clone https://github.com/MaastrichtUniversity/handsontable.git
  cd handsontable
- bower install
+ yarn install
  ```

 ## Configuration